 Common Add-On Procedures That May Work For You

 You may not want to tack on a full-body liposuction to your facelift, but while your doctor is concentrating on the facial area, he will be able to spend time on some other areas of concern.
-Plastic surgeons have your well-being at heart and understand that you can’t have “old-looking” eyes next to a younger-looking forehead and cheeks.
+Plastic surgeons, such as Dr. Philip Miller, in New York, have your well-being at heart and understand that you can’t have “old-looking” eyes next to a younger-looking forehead and cheeks.
 When you need additional work done, there are several specific procedures that are often paired up with a facelift:

 • Necklift.
 When the work of a facelift isn’t enough to address the loose, sagging skin around the neck and jawline, a necklift procedure may be added on to your surgery.
 The surgeon will move below the jawline to eliminate the excess skin and fat that cause a “turkey neck,” while also tightening the muscles for a firmer, tauter look.

 • Eyelid surgery, or blepharoplasty.
 If you’ve developed saggy or puffy upper or lower eyelids, a blepharoplasty may be for you.
 This procedure will restore a more youthful and rested appearance, smoothing out the eyelids again and reducing under-eye bags.